sinch/docs/docs/sms/sms-guide.md

 An inbound message or MO (*Mobile Originated*) is a message sent to one of your shortcodes or long numbers from a mobile phone.
 The format of an inbound callback is described in [Inbounds Endpoint](#inbounds-endpoint).

 To receive inbound message callbacks, a URL needs to be provisioned for your account.
-This URL can be specified in the Sinch Dashboard.
+This URL can be specified in the Sinch dashboard.

 ### Message Body